|

 Select the required signals to plot on the chart.
 For trend signals, you can also add signals from the Additional signals drop-down.
 The signal graph is shown in the right pane.

 Choose the date from when you need the data.
-Refer section Common features.
+Refer to Common features.

 Repeat adding signals from any asset within the same powertrain.